-There is some debate over the birth of Bowmore.
-A gentleman by the name of John Simpson took out a license to distill whisky in 1816 but there are claims that it was being made on the site as far back as 1779.
-Whatever the case, the distillery came under the ownership of Glasgow blenders Wm. & Jas.
-Mutter in 1837 and from there it began to gain a significant reputation – even Windsor Castle were requesting casks in 1841.
+There is some debate over the origins of the Bowmore distillery.
+A gentleman by the name of John Simpson purchased a distilling license in 1816 but there are claims that whisky was produced on the site as early as 1779.
+It was under the ownership of Glasgow blending house, Wm. & Jas.
+Mutter who bought the distillery in 1837, that the Bowmore spirit began to gain a reputation for its quality, a fact borne out by a written request from Windsor Castle for a selection of casks in 1841.

-Like many of Scotland’s distilleries, Bowmore ceased production during World War II but went on to have a role in the proceedings when it’s buildings housed the RAF Coastal Command.
-The command’s primary function was to protect allied convoys in the Atlantic against attack from German U-Boats below and the Luftwaffe.
-They saw regular action throughout the war and completed over one million flying hours, destroying some 200 U-Boats along the way.
-A high toll was paid for their success though – 5,866 Coastal Command personnel were killed in action.
+Like many of Scotland’s distilleries, Bowmore halted production during the Second World War and its buildings were used to house the RAF Coastal Command.
+Coastal Command’s primary function was the protection of allied convoys in the Atlantic from U-Boat or Luftwaffe attack.
+They saw regular action throughout the conflict and completed over one million flying hours, destroying some 200 U-Boats along the way.
+A high toll was paid for their success however, with some 5,866 Coastal Command personnel killed in action.

-One particularly tragic event took place on the evening of 24th January 1943.
-The Sunderland flying-boat MK111 DV of 246 Squadron was returning to Bowmore from patrol over the north Atlantic.
-A gale was blowing and an order was sent to divert the plane to Oban.
-However, due to a communication fault, this order went unheeded and the plane attempted to land, as originally planned, on Loch Indaal.
+One particularly tragic incident took place on the evening of 24th January 1943.
+Sunderland ‘flying-boat’ MK111 DV of 246 Squadron was returning to Bowmore from patrol over the north Atlantic.
+Weather conditions took a turn for the worse and an order was sent to divert the plane to Oban.
+Due to a communication fault however, the order went unheeded and the plane attempted to land, as originally planned, on Loch Indaal.
 Exactly what happened is unclear but the plane undershot the Loch and crashed into the coast at Blackrock.
-Of the 12 crew on board, 11 men walked away from the crash only to realise that the rear gunner was still trapped in the turret.
-8 of the crew were uninjured and returned to free him but arrived just as the depth charges on board exploded.
-The 8 rescuers and rear gunner were all killed, leaving the captain and two other walking wounded the only survivors.
+11 of the 12 crew walked away from the crash only to realise that the rear gunner was still trapped in the turret.
+8 men returned to free him but upon their arrival, the depth charges onboard detonated, killing the gunner and all 8 of his rescuers.
+Only the injured captain and two wounded men, left a safe distance away, survived the ordeal.

-Value for Money: In these days of non age statement whiskies it’s nice that Bowmore’s 12 year old is still available at a low price.
+Value for Money: In the days of no age statement whiskies it’s nice to see Bowmore stand by their 12 year old expression and retain it’s relatively low price.

 Scores: 43 / 50.

 In many ways there’s nothing fancy going on here.
-No cask finishes, no gimmicky marketing… Just well made, characterful whisky at a good price.
-It’s worth trying if you think you don’t like peated whisky as this is a different beast entirely from some of the other Islay’s.
+No flashy cask finishes and no gimmicky marketing… Just well made, characterful whisky at a good price.
+Worth trying if you think you don’t like peated whisky as this is a different beast entirely from many of its more pungent neighbours.

 For a more detailed account of the Tragedy at Blackrock see the link below…